 Particles: the difference between WA and GA

-Of the lot, wa (は) and ga (が) are almost undoubtedly the most annoying pair of particles to keep straight, no doubt because neither of them has a true English equivalent.
+Of the lot, wa (は) and ga (が) are almost certainly the most annoying pair of particles to keep straight, no doubt because neither of them has a true English equivalent.
 They’re probably the most frequently used particles in the language, so you need to learn them early (note: you won’t master them early), but it’s very difficult to find a decent explanation for them even in big bulky text books.
-And if you want to make your Japanese teacher sweat, just ask them to explain the difference.
+And if you ever want to make your Japanese teacher sweat, just ask them to explain the difference.

 I’ve devoted a lot of introspective soul-searching time to thinking about these two little guys, and in this article, I’m going to do my best to shed some new, meaningful light on the difference between は and が.